 An equity analyst focuses more on how efficiently and sustainably a company is earning profits and if it is generating any cash.
 Hence, they focus mainly on the income statement and cash flow statement.

 A credit analyst focuses on balance sheet and cash flow statements.
-He is more concerned if the company has a good liquidity position and is generating enough cash to repay its debt.
+He is more concerned if the company has a good liquidity position and generates enough cash to repay its debt.

 Risks Associated with the Securities